 Some years back I read an internet posting on Straight Shooter by an American called Ken who described the 7x57mm Mauser as ‘The Great Granddaddy of Modern-Day Cartridges.’
-It wasn’t a long posting but it was certainly an interesting read.
-He described how on 01 July, 1898; some 15,000 troops of the American Army attacked 700 entrenched Spanish soldiers on San Juan Hill in Cuba.
+Although it wasn’t a lengthy posting it was certainly an interesting read.
+He described how on 01 July, 1898, some 15,000 troops of the American Army attacked 700 entrenched Spanish soldiers on San Juan Hill in Cuba.
 In order to keep up with the global arms race after Frenchman Paul Vielle invented smokeless powder in 1884, the American Army had just adopted the Danish Krag-Jorgensen rifle in 30-40 Krag.

 Of the 15,000 American troops who went charging up San Juan Hill, (many of them still armed with the archaic 45-70 Springfield), the 700 Spaniards soon inflicted at least 1,500 casualties, holding them off for twelve hours.
 This loss caused America to relegate the Krag-Jorgensen to the bin and the Springfield Armoury soon developed the 1903 Springfield rifle (whose action was a Mauser 98 copy) and the 30-30 Springfield cartridge, a sort of scaled up 7x57mm cartridge.
 It predated the 8x57 Mauser and the Mauser ’98 which most bolt action rifles are based on.

 In the wake of the Anglo-Boer War too, and the British army’s experience against the Boer’s 7x57 Mauser’s, they too, were forced to re-evaluate their ammunition and rifle design.
 This resulted in the Brits designing a Mauser-actioned 7mm (.276 Enfield); however, WW1 broke out before they could get it into service so they reverted to the .303.